kopanique/css/README.md

 ### Properties

-Finally, properties are what give the selected elements of a rule declaration their style.
+Finally, the properties are the one who gave the selected elements a rule declaration their style.
 Properties are key-value pairs, and a rule declaration can contain one or more property declarations.
 Property declarations look like this:

 ```css
 /* some selector */ {